In-place Data Centre Resizing

-Nodes in a cluster data centre provisioned with a size from the *Resizeable* class can be resized in-place via the Console or by issuing an API request.
-Resizeable nodes let you scale the CPU core count and memory quota to meet changing demands and is significantly faster than adding additional Cassandra nodes.
+Nodes in a cluster data centre can be resized in-place via the Console or by issuing an API request.
+Resizing nodes let you scale the CPU core count and memory quota to meet changing demands and is significantly faster than adding additional Cassandra nodes.

 During a cluster resize operation one or more nodes will temporarily become unavailable as they are resized.
 Cassandra, as a whole, will handle these transient outages to ensure data consistency but client applications need to be programmed with certain considerations in mind.